kstepa/backend-coding-challenge/backend/readme.md

 ```
 java -jar build/libs/expenses-all.jar
 ```
+Application will connect development database "expenses" configured above with dev/123 credentials and will listen port 4567.
+Frontend configuration in root repository folder is changed to access that default backend url (http://localhost:4567).
-The expenses-all.jar file is the only distribution of the backend.
-Copy it to server host and run with parameters like below to connect to production database.
+* The expenses-all.jar file is the only distribution of the backend.
+Copy it to server host and run with parameters like below to connect to production database and listen different port:
 ```
-java -DdbUrl=jdbc:mysql://somerds.cxplmsbpogqp.eu-west-2.rds.amazonaws.com:3306/expenses -DdbUser=someuser -DdbPassword=somepassword -jar expenses-all.jar
+java -DdbUrl=jdbc:mysql://somerds.cxplmsbpogqp.eu-west-2.rds.amazonaws.com:3306/expenses -DdbUser=someuser -DdbPassword=somepassword -DhttpPort=9090 -jar expenses-all.jar
 ```
-* Full rebuild
+* Full rebuild command below.
+Use with care, flywayClean drops database tables.
 ```
 gradle clean flywayClean flywayMigrate generateMainJooqSchemaSource build cleanEclipse eclipse shadowJar
 ```
-use with care, flywayClean drops database tables.